 Codabar is used by FedEx on airbills, US libraries for item and location tracking, photo labs, and United States blood banks just to name a few.

-The Cognex Mobile Barcode Scanner SDK supports Codabar detection, enabling developers to gather relevant workflow and application data.
+The Cognex Mobile Barcode SDK supports Codabar detection, enabling developers to integrate relevant workflow and application data into their barcode scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.